-Community volunteers are in the process of building a barn quilt trail to celebrate the rich rural heritage of our city, Chattahoochee Hills, GA.
+Community volunteers and resident hosts have built a barn quilt trail to celebrate the rich rural heritage of our city, Chattahoochee Hills, GA.
 We hope the Chatt Hills Barn Quilt Trail will inform -- and delight -- our friends, neighbors, and visitors.

 Piecing together our heritage.
 One Barn Quilt at a Time